daltonturner/Replica/pages/posts/code_snippets.md

 I recently learned about a cool feature in Xcode — Code Snippets.
 These snippets work in much the same way a [GitHub Gist](https://gist.github.com/discover) does.
 It allows you to write some boilerplate code and save it in your instance of Xcode for reuse later.
 It’s a straightforward concept that can be a powerful time saving tool.

-Here’s how to create one (Xcode version):
+Here’s how to create one:

 1. Type out the code you want to turn into a snippet
 2. Select the code and right click